rkt/rkt/Documentation/hacking.md

 $ cd $GOPATH/src/github.com/coreos/rkt
 ```

-If, however, you instead prefer to manage your source code in directories like `~/src/rkt`, there's a problem: `godep` doesn't like symbolic links (which is what the rkt `build` script [uses to create a self-contained GOPATH](https://github.com/coreos/rkt/blob/master/build#L8)).
+If, however, you instead prefer to manage your source code in directories like `~/src/rkt`, there's a problem: `godep` doesn't like symbolic links (which is what the rkt build process uses by default to create a self-contained GOPATH).
 Hence, you'll need to work around this with bind mounts, with something like the following:

 ```